O-X-L/ansible-webui/docs/source/usage/4_config.rst

 WebUI
 *****

-Runtime system configuration can be managed using the WebUI :code:`System - Config` page.
+Runtime system configuration can be managed using the WebUI :code:`System - Settings` page.

 ----

 Jobs
 ====

-Jobs can be managed at the :code:`Jobs - Manage` page.
+Jobs can be managed at the :code:`Home - Jobs` page.

 **Tip**: The file-browsing also allows you to use your keyboard.
 Select using Up/Down/Enter keys and auto-complete input using the Tab key!